CharlesGodwin/3DPrinting/README.md

 I have been a software developer since 1970, working with systems as small as Arduino and Apple ][ and as large as IBM mainframes.

 3D printing is a new interest for me and I found a shortage of simple how-to material for my ADIMlab Gantry Pro.
-This is my collection of my experiences others to share.
+This is my collection of experiences for others to share.

 I have no affiliation or financial relationship with any of the vendors or products mentioned in these articles.